 I want it to prepare me not only for my future career, but also for adult life.
 I spent my conscious years in boarding school, and then I moved to Russia and Germany.
-Now, I am looking forward to being around lots of different people.
+Now, I enjoy the fact that I am surrounded by lots of different people.
 I want to learn more about life and about myself, while living in a residential college.
-I want to study what I require for my future, but also to live with people my age.
+I love that I can study what I require for my future, but also get to live with people my age.
 I want to prepare for my job by studying , researching and doing work experience.
-I want it to be as fun and as productive as possible.
+I want these years to be as fun and as productive as possible.

 Due to her change in address, Polina also changed her form of study half way through her A-levels, opting for online lessons to complete her education.

 I like how flexible Algorithm is.
 I liked that the teachers and administration always listened to me.
 When I had exam clashes, or had to change to online study, everyone was very quick to help and to resolve any issues.
 Although A-levels are very interesting, it’s a very difficult and time consuming programme, so it’s important that teachers always help.
 Even from another country, I could continue with my studies and contact my teachers at any time.

 Polina has always been an activist, putting her academic interests into action, working in journalism, and volunteering for environmental projects.